api-search/explore/_apis/twilio/properties/voice-openapi.md

                 Target:
                   type: string
                   format: uri
+                  description: >-
-                  description: The SIP address you want Twilio to route your calls to.
+                    The SIP address you want Twilio to route your calls to.
 This must be a `sip:` schema. `sips` is NOT supported.
                 FriendlyName:
                   type: string
+                  description: >-
-                  description: A descriptive string that you create to describe the resource.
+                    A descriptive string that you create to describe the resource.
 It is not unique and can be up to 255 characters long.
                 Priority:
                   type: integer
+                  description: >-
-                  description: The relative importance of the target.
+                    The relative importance of the target.
 Can be an integer from 0 to 65535, inclusive, and the default is 10.
 The lowest number represents the most important target.
                 Weight:
                   type: integer
+                  description: >-
-                  description: The value that determines the relative share of the load the Target should receive compared to other Targets with the same priority.
+                    The value that determines the relative share of the load the Target should receive compared to other Targets with the same priority.
 Can be an integer from 1 to 65535, inclusive, and the default is 10.
 Targets with higher values receive more load than those with lower ones with the same priority.
                 Enabled:
                   type: boolean
                   description: Whether the Target is enabled.
 The default is `true`.
               required:
                 - Target
+      summary: Create Connection Policies Target
     get:
       description: ''
       tags:
+        - Voice
+        - Connections
+        - Policies
-      - VoiceV1ConnectionPolicyTarget
+        - Targets
       parameters:
         - name: ConnectionPolicySid
           in: path
           description: The SID of the Connection Policy from which to read the Targets.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^NY[0-9a-fA-F]{32}$
+            pattern: '^NY[0-9a-fA-F]{32}$'
           required: true
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: